 Throughout the entire human existence, children and adults have partaken in playtime activities; but much like our culture and society transforms over time, the way we play is always changing and evolving!

->

-> Over the past two hundred years, playgrounds have become the center of play for children.
-Although it may seem as if playgrounds have always included slides, swings, and climbing structures, that isn’t the case.
+Over the past two hundred years, playgrounds became the center of play for children.
+Although it may seem as if playgrounds always included slides, swings, and climbing structures, that wasn’t the case.
 Follow along with us as we explore the historical developments of play and playgrounds in the US and Europe, starting as far back as 1837!

->

-> 1800–1900: The Birth of the Playground Movement
+1800–1900: The Birth of the Playground Movement

->

-> The concept of outdoor playgrounds originated in Germany, most notably with Fredrick Froebel, the founder of the first kindergarten.
+The concept of outdoor playgrounds originated in Germany, most notably with Fredrick Froebel, the founder of the first kindergarten.
 Early on playgrounds were connected to schools and emphasized immersion in nature, exploration, and free play.
 As industrialization and urbanization grew in America, so did concern for public welfare.
-US kindergartens and nursery schools followed Froebel’s example by adding playground equipment, gardens, and toys for supervised creative activity.
-Outdoor playgrounds ultimately became a solution to cramped quarters, poor air quality, and social isolation.
+US kindergartens and nursery schools followed Froebel’s example and added playground equipment, gardens, and toys for supervised creative activity.
+Ultimately, outdoor playgrounds became a solution to cramped quarters, poor air quality, and social isolation.

->

-> - 1837: Friedrich Froebel developed the first kindergarten in Blankenburg, Germany.
+- 1837: Friedrich Froebel developed the first kindergarten in Blankenburg, Germany.

 - 1887: The first public playground in the US was built in San Francisco’s Golden Gate Park.
 It included swings, slides, a carousel, and a goat-pulled riding cart.